Brief Bio

 I am a Postdoctoral Researcher at the BioMotion Center, part of the Institute for Sports and Sports Science (IfSS) at the Karlsruhe Institute of Technology (KIT), Germany.

-My research lies at the intersection of biomechanics, motor control, and sports technology, currently with a particular focus on running coordination and stability.
+My research lies at the intersection of biomechanics, motor control, and sports technology, currently with a particular focus on coordination and stability during locomotion tasks.

 My doctoral work investigated the effects of jaw clenching on postural control, and I continue to explore how subtle neuromuscular interventions affect human movement.
 I am also involved in technology development, including running shoe design and diagnostic tools for archery.
 I hold a background in mechanical engineering.